samuk/IoT-Greenhouse-Temperature-and-Irrigation-Controller-Node-Red/README.md

 Calculate the average data of the Temperature, Humidity, Dew point & VPD.

-//Control--------------------------
-Readme
+- Control

+You will find here:

 This is based on a system controlled by  relays connected to the Raspberry Pi and an additional electrical power system to control motors.

-These motors are working as heat extractors (extractors/fans), and will be controlled regarding to the data from sensors and references set by user in dashboard.
+These motors are working as heat extractors (extractors/fans) and will be controlled regarding the data from sensors and references set by the user in the dashboard.

 There are four extractors connected to the pins 29,31,33 and 36 of the Raspberry Pi.
 We called them:

 Fan left 1 (fl1)
 Fan left 2 (fl2)
 Fan right 1 (fr1)
 Fan right 2 (fr2)

-//User can set the reference values for temperature control
-//fref1 = Temperature during the day
-//fref2 = Temperature to step change and prevent high gradient rate
-//fref3 = Temperature during the night
+Users can set the reference values for temperature control fref1 = Temperature during the day, fref2 = Temperature to step change and prevent high gradient rate, fref3 = Temperature during the night

-//The next line is for define the day and night limits
+The day and night limits were created to control the temperature in parameters near real behavior.
+This means that normally, there are higher temperatures during the day than at night.
+So, this affects the plants and for that reason, the programming includes the possibility to the user can set the reference temperatures to be controlled automatically in these periods of time daily.

+Note to:

-//between fTime2 and fTime 3 is day
+Between fTime2 and fTime 3 is day

-//between fTime4 and fTime1 is night
+Between fTime4 and fTime1 is night

-//between fTime1 and fTime2 & fTime3 and fTime4 are the steps,
-//where the temperature should be set in a middle point to do not
-//apply high changes directly to the plants
+Between fTime1 and fTime2 & fTime3 and fTime4 are the steps, where the temperature should be set in a middle point to not apply high changes directly to the plants.

 //the extractors will be turned on if temperature is 1°C above from reference in that period of time
 //otherwise will be turned off